- Risk Factors

 - If untreated, tularemia causes prolonged fever and fatigue and is often fatal.
 With treatment, death is rare.

 - Tularemia is treated with intramuscular streptomycin or intravenous gentamicin.
 Oral medications are less reliable and are not currently recommended for significant disease.

 What is tularemia?

 Tularemia is an infection caused by the Gram-negative bacteria Francisella tularensis.
-The organism is named after Edward Francis who, while in Tulare County, Calif., helped discover how the disease was spread and how the organism could be cultured.
+The organism is named after Edward Francis who, while in Tulare County, California, helped discover how the disease was spread and how the causative organism could be cultured.

 Tularemia is usually a disease of animals.
 Humans can acquire tularemia when they come in contact with infected animals or are bitten by insects that have fed on an infected animal.
 Ticks, biting flies, and mosquitoes have been shown to transmit tularemia between animals and humans.
 Tularemia is one of several tick-borne diseases and can be spread by many species of ticks, including Dermacentor variabilis and Amblyomma americana.
-Among biting flies, the deer fly (Chrysops spp.) is the most widely cited vector.
+Among biting flies, the deer fly (Chrysops spp.) is the most widely cited insect that transmits the disease (vector).
 Even small doses of these bacteria (10-50 bacteria) have the potential to cause severe disease.
 For this reason, F. tularensis has the potential to be used as a bioweapon.

 What are the different types of tularemia?

 There are four subspecies of F. tularensis, and all are capable of causing disease in humans (F. tularensis, F. holarctica, F. mediasiatica, and F. novicida).
 The subspecies tularensis and holarctica are the most common causes of tularemia in humans.
 The type of tularemia depends on which subspecies is involved and how the organism was acquired.
 Disease caused by the subspecies F. holarctica is often milder than that caused by F. tularensis.